realsanjeev/Book-scraping-python-scapper/README.md

 This project is licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE).

 ---

+This guide provides the steps to set up and run a Scrapy project, including running spiders, managing the environment, and handling data output.
+Use it to streamline your web scraping tasks.

 Feel free to modify and enhance this `README.md` as needed to match your specific project details.
 The provided steps are generic, and you should customize them according to the actual setup and configuration of your "Web-Scrapping-python-scrapper" project.